AgentAnalytic/Getting-And-Cleaning-Data--Final-Assignment/README.md

 Step 52:Adding the AverageOf in front of all the column names of the result of Step 51 except Activity Type and Subject

-## Abbreviation used in the column names of the TidyData Set

-1.TimeDom = Time Domain Signals values

-2.FreqDom = Frequency Domain Signal Values

-3.Acc = Acceleration

-4.Mag = Magnitude

-5.Gyro = Gyroscope

-6.StandardDev = Standard Deviation

-eg.AvgerageOfTimeDomBodyGyroStandardDevZAxis = Average Of Time Domain Signal of the Body movement picked up by the Gyroscope sensor's standard deviation in the Z Axis Direction